 Most people make their way to Kamikochi via public transportation.
 However, you can also travel by car as far as the Sawando Parking Area (Matsumoto, Nagano side) or the Hirayu Parking Area (Takayama, Gifu side) where you can choose between a bus or a taxi.
-If you are touring Japan on a bicycle, you can also ride right into the heart of the Japanese Alps.
+If you are touring Japan on a bicycle, you can also ride right into the heart of the Japan Alps.

 Option A – Direct Bus Service to Kamikochi